Graduate PhD Student

 University of Maryland

-Research Interest: Image segmentation, texture classification, patch matching.
-Recently I am becoming interested in deep learning.
+Research Interest: Video Analysis (recognition, retrieval), image segmentation, texture classification, patch matching.

-Technical Skills: C/C++, Python, JAVA, OpenCV, MATLAB, mex files and CUDA
+Technical Skills: Python, C/C++, JAVA, OpenCV, MATLAB, mex files, Cython, and CUDA

 - Patch Matching [Adobe Research Intern Expo Poster][Sample Video, Video 2]: During my Adobe summer internship, I worked on a new selection/segmentation tool based on patch matching.
 The intuition is much similar to "Pseudo-polar based estimation of large translations rotations and scalings in images" but instead of comparing images, we compare patches.
 The selection results are remarkable, yet it suffered large computational time.
 Thus, it is not ready for industry use yet.
 While at Adobe, I intensively learned about Coherency Sensitive Hashing, The Generalized PatchMatch Correspondence Algorithm and of course Fourier transform.
 After the internship, I did additional evaluation against PatchMatchGraph: Building a Graph of Dense Patch Correspondences for Label Transfer.
 That's why I became expert with Darwin Framework.